AdinhLux/KubernetesCKANotes/Kubernetes_CKA_SUMMARY.md

 vagrant@kubemaster🥃 ~ openssl x509 -req -in ca.csr -signkey ca.key -out ca.crt
 ```

 > Going forward for all other certificates, we will use the CA key pair to sign them.
-Now the CA has its private key and route certificate file.
+Now the CA has its private key and root certificate file.

 &nbsp;